themeum/tutor/readme.txt

 = 1.9.6 - August 02, 2021 =

 Update: Set WooCommerce product as sold individually when created automatically from frontend course builder
-Update: Enrolment requirement page design update
+Update: Enrolment required page design update
-Update: Registration disabled notification design update
+Update: Notification design update for when WordPress registration is disabled
-Fix: Course retake button appear even disabled from dashboard
+Fix: Course retake button appears even if disabled from dashboard
 Fix: Pagination not appearing in quiz attempt
 Fix: Matching quiz layout CSS issue for long text
 Fix: Student can submit the quiz even after time limit is expired
-Fix: Email event checkboxes not showing in dashboard if WPML add-on enabled
+Fix: Email event list checkboxes not showing in dashboard if WPML add-on enabled
-Fix: Course progress not deleting on enrolment deletion
+Fix: Course progress not deleting when enrolment is deleted
-Fix: Quiz not showing immediately after creating
+Fix: Quiz not showing immediately after creating in course builder

 = 1.9.5 - July 18, 2021 =